cristoslc/LLM-coding-agent-patterns/_AGENTS/sessions/drafting/2025-10-15-fix-session-scripts/SESSION.md

 ## Dependencies
 - Access to test repositories for validation
 - Understanding of current session protocol requirements
-- Knowledge of git worktree and branch management
+- Knowledge of git shallow clone and branch management
 - Familiarity with shell scripting best practices

-## Original Implementation Plan
+## Updated Implementation Plan
-1. Review both scripts to identify all potential edge cases
+1. Review both scripts to identify all potential edge cases in shallow clone architecture
 2. Add error handling for all file operations
-3. Add validation for all git operations
+3. Add validation for all git operations (clone, branch, merge)
 4. Ensure consistency in error handling and user feedback
-5. Add documentation for both scripts
+5. Add documentation for both scripts with shallow clone examples
-6. Add tests for both scripts
+6. Add tests for both scripts covering shallow clone scenarios
 7. Verify that both scripts work correctly in all edge cases
 8. Create KB merge session if needed